 Do arts, history, science, archaeology, and humanities fascinate you?

-To become a Museum Curator in Australia, you need to complete a bachelor's degree with a major in fine arts, cultural studies, anthropology, and history, such as a Bachelor of Fine Arts.
+To become a Museum Curator in Australia, you must complete a bachelor's degree with a major in fine arts, cultural studies, anthropology, and history, such as a Bachelor of Fine Arts.

-In this blog, you will learn what you need to study, how much you will earn, and the steps to launch a profession as a museum curator in Australia.
+In this blog, you will learn about the qualifications needed, courses, degrees, salary you will earn, job opportunities, and the steps to launch a profession as a museum curator in Australia.

 1. What Is A Museum Curator?